-Guardrail Section of 236th: There is notable concern about a 900 foot section of 236th Street that directly abuts a creek and an associated steep slope with an approximate 25 foot drop.
-Although there is a guardrail along this section of 236th Street, the narrow road exacerbates the danger of the steep drop into the creek.
-Extra attention has been paid to studying the hydrology at this location and a viable road improvement solution has been designed and permitted.
-Road improvements at this location have been underway since 2021 and shall continue through at least 2022.
+Guardrail Section of 236th: There was a notable concern about a 900 foot section of 236th Street that directly abutted a creek and an associated steep slope with an approximate 25 foot drop.
+Although there was a guardrail along this section of 236th Street, the narrow road exacerbates the danger of the steep drop into the creek.
+Extra attention has been paid to studying the hydrology at this location and a viable road improvement solution was designed, permitted and built.
+Road improvements at this location have been underway since 2021 and shall continue past 2022.